AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Debugging styles {#debugging-styles}

 When you specify styles for components in Theme Editor, a CSS is generated.
 When you style a generic component, multiple components included in it are also styled.
-For example, when you style a field, the tex box and label in it are also styled.
+For example, when you style a field, the text box and label in it are also styled.
 When you style the text box within the field, it gets its own CSS.
 If you want to debug the CSS generated for the field and the component, Theme Editor provides options that let you view CSS.

 You can see the generated CSS using the following options: